By Roy Burner - Minister of the Gospel

-The apostle Paul addressed the worship of a variety of gods; with some of those he addressed mocking him, others saying we will hear again of this matter, with some believing his proclaiming of the one and only God (Acts 12:34).
-We are seeing growth in Christianity, in many such nations, despite efforts to wipe it out.
+The apostle Paul addressed the worship of a variety of gods; with some of those he addressed mocking him, others saying we will hear again of this matter, also with some believing his proclaiming the one and only God (Acts 12:34).
+We are seeing growth in Christianity, in many nations, despite efforts to wipe it out.

 The prophet Isaiah revealed perplexity of life in saying: A day of trouble, and of treading down, and of perplexity by the Lord God in the valley of vision, breaking down the walls, and crying to the mountains (Isaiah 22:5).

 The gathering storm of judgment would dump its greatest torrents on Jerusalem through the coming Babylonian invasion.
 There was an appeal to the people through the prophet Isaiah, saying: Who is among you that fears the Lord, that obeys the voice of his servant, that walks in darkness, and has no light?
 Let him trust in the name of the Lord, and rely upon his God (Isaiah 50:10).